scrutinizer-ci/scrutinizer/README.md

 ### Bundler

-Als make sure that you have Ruby bundler installed.
+Also make sure that you have Ruby bundler installed.

 You can find more instructions on that here: http://bundler.io/

 ### Installing Project Dependencies